A Level Classical Civilisation

 Free

-This course deals with the period from the heroic Bronze Age of Homer’s Odyssey, an in-depth study of Greek Religion and the archaeology that supports our studies, through to the world of Virgil and Augustus, Rome’s first emperor.
-It will enable you to develop skills of logical and critical analysis, and fluency in written and spoken communication.
+This course deals with the period from the heroic Bronze Age to Homer’s Odyssey, an in-depth study of Greek religion and the archaeology that supports our studies, through to the world of Virgil and Augustus, Rome’s first emperor.
+It will enable you to develop skills of logical and critical analysis, understanding of primary classical sources, and fluency in written and spoken communication.

-You will improve language and communication skills and gain an understanding of key historical and cultural events that have shaped our modern world and politics.
-There could be opportunities for study trips abroad to support your work, in previous years we have visited Greece and Rome.
-Students may also have the opportunity to visit the British Museum in London to view the classical civilisation exhibitions.
+You’ll also gain an understanding of key historical and cultural events that have shaped our modern world and politics and there could be opportunities for study trips to support your work – previous trips include going to the British Museum, Greece and Rome.

 A minimum of five GCSEs at grade 4 or above including English language.